APEC Business Travel Card: Use

-It also does not apply to ABTC holders of Hong Kong for entry to Taiwan.
+It also does not apply to ABTC holders from Hong Kong for entry to Taiwan.

 Country-specific information

 Australia

-As Australia is a full participating member of the scheme, Australian citizens who are frequent bona fide business travellers can apply for a card through the Department of Home Affairs (Australia) online.
-Foreign holders of the card can visit Australia visa-free for 90 days, and special fast-track lanes are available for them at Adelaide, Brisbane, Cairns, Darwin, Melbourne, Perth and Sydney airports.
+As Australia is a full participating member of the scheme, Australian citizens who are frequent bona fide business travellers may apply for a card online through the Department of Home Affairs.
+Foreign cardholders may visit Australia visa-free for up to 90 days, and dedicated fast-track lanes are available to them at airports in Adelaide, Brisbane, Cairns, Darwin, Melbourne, Perth and Sydney.

-Eligibility requirements for Australian citizens to get an ABTC include:
+To be eligible for an ABTC, Australian citizens must meet the following criteria: